 Emily Major is a PhD Candidate in Human-Animal Studies at the University of Canterbury in New Zealand.
 She received a grant for “Framing Possums: Observations of Conservation Education in Aotearoa New Zealand and Potential for Compassionate Conservation.”
 This project looks at the brushtail possum in Aotearoa New Zealand and how they are framed as a “pest.”
 Her research consists of observational fieldwork, semi-structured interviews, and textual analysis of mainstream “possum-as-pest” narratives.
 She writes:

 As a feminist CAS scholar, my research seeks to disrupt the objectivity that is so prevalent in Western academia, fusing academic research with compassionate animal activism.
 One way in which this disruption occur is through engaging with, and challenging, the beliefs of the wider public about possums through establishing an accessible blog.

-Emily has published a second blog post on her Framing Speciesism blog titled “Prisoners of War” that describes her reaction to a Facebook video of possum torture.
-She connects this instance of cruelty to a trend of using the possum-as-”pest” narrative to justify and downplay abuse towards possum.
-Her first blog post titled “‘Voracious’ Appetites” explains that the interplay among colonialism, human supremacism, and nativism has shaped the narrative of possums as villains and resulted in the aggressive eradication campaign, Predator Free 2050, in New Zealand.
-Checkout her blog to learn more about how possums have become the villains in New Zealand.
+In 2021, Emily published a second blog post on her Framing Speciesism blog titled “Prisoners of War,” which describes her reaction to a Facebook video of possum torture.
+She connected this instance of cruelty to a trend of using the possum-as-“pest” narrative to justify and downplay abuse towards possum.
+Her first blog post titled “‘Voracious’ Appetites” explained that the interplay among colonialism, human supremacism, and nativism has shaped the narrative of possums as villains and resulted in the aggressive eradication campaign, Predator Free 2050, in New Zealand.
+Check out her blog to learn more about how possums have become the villains in New Zealand.